 The 16mm eye relief of this binocular is standard and allows eyeglass wearers to use it without having to remove their glasses.
 Thus, those who wear glasses can get the same detailed view the rest of us enjoy.

 Unique, high-quality case

 Most binoculars come with a carrying case to keep your product safe when not in use.
 The Carson 3D is one of those binoculars.
 However, the case you get is not your average case.
 It wraps around the binoculars’ optics.

 Thus you can use it while it’s still inside the case.

 - Offers sharp and crystal clear images even in low light

-- Comes with a tripod adapter for mounting onto a tripod
+- It comes with a tripod adapter for mounting onto a tripod

-- Has internal O-rings to prevent moisture for entering
+- Has internal O-rings to prevent moisture from entering

-- Has a unique and easy to secure packaging
+- It has a unique and easy to secure packaging

 - Has neck straps and shoulder harness for easy carrying